-Applied Optoelectronics, Inc., or AOI, was originally incorporated in Texas in February of 1997 and then converted to a Delaware corporation in March of 2013.
-AOI together with its wholly-owned subsidiaries are collectively referred to as the Company.
-The Company is a leading, vertically integrated provider of fiber-optic networking products, primarily for three networking end-markets: internet data centers, cable television, and fiber-to-the-home.
+Applied Optoelectronics, Inc., ("AOI" or the "Company") was incorporated in Texas on February 28, 1997.
+In March 2013, the Company converted into a Delaware corporation.
+The Company is a leading, vertically integrated provider of fiber-optic networking products, primarily for four networking end-markets: internet data center, cable television, fiber-to-the-home and telecommunications.
 The Company designs and manufactures a wide range of optical communications products at varying levels of integration, from components, subassemblies and modules to complete turn-key equipment.

-The Company has manufacturing and research and development facilities, located in the U.S., Taiwan and China.
-At its corporate headquarters and manufacturing facilities in Sugar Land, Texas, the Company primarily manufactures lasers and laser components and performs research and development activities for laser component products.
-The Company operates a division in Taipei, Taiwan that primarily manufactures transceivers for both the data center and fiber-to-the-home ("FTTH") markets and performs research and development activities for the transceiver products.
-The Company operates in Ningbo, China through its wholly-owned subsidiary Prime World International Holdings, Ltd. (incorporated in the British Virgin Islands).
-Prime World International Holdings, Ltd. is the sole parent of Global Technology, Inc. (incorporated in the People's Republic of China).
-Through Global Technology Inc., the Company primarily manufactures Cable TV Broadband ("CATV") systems and equipment and performs research and development activities for the CATV products.
-The Company's research and development functions are partnered with its manufacturing locations and the Company has an additional development center in Lawrenceville, Georgia.
+The Company has manufacturing and research and development facilities located in the U.S., Taiwan and China.
+At its corporate headquarters and manufacturing facilities in Sugar Land, Texas, the Company primarily manufactures lasers and laser components and performs research and development activities for laser component and optical module products.
+The Company operates in Taipei, Taiwan and Ningbo, China through its wholly-owned subsidiary Prime World International Holdings, Ltd. ("Prime World", incorporated in the British Virgin Islands) Prime World is the parent of Global Technology, Inc. ("Global", incorporated in the People's Republic of China).
+Through Global, the Company primarily manufactures certain of our data center transceiver products, including subassemblies, as well as Cable TV Broadband ("CATV") systems and equipment, and performs research and development activities for the CATV products.
+Prime World also operates a division in Taiwan, which is qualified to do business in Taiwan, and primarily manufactures transceivers.
+The Company also has a research and development center in Lawrenceville, Georgia.